datpham-123/jswebappteam2.github.io/README.md

 # jswebappteam2.github.io

-## My website with our team using Django for backend and Bootstrap for front-end
+## Our team website using Django for backend and Bootstrap for front-end

 ### I only handle half back-end, other contribution is for my team